brandur/sorg/content/passages-drafts/001-portland.md

 Alas, I've never worked so far to move so little.
-Not only were elderly citizens taking casual strolls down the street outpacing us by a good margin, but I'm also pretty sure that I've hit a higher top speed on the stationary bicycle at the gym.
+Not only were elderly citizens taking casual strolls down the street outpacing us by wide margins, but I've seen stationary bicycles at gyms move faster.

 The good news is that the beer was good, and I'd burned enough calories pedaling around a very heavy object to feel